How To: Sharing Trip Reports

 Post a Trip Report

-Trip reports can be linked to an activity like a hike or a climb OR can be written by any logged in member or guest.
-Both trip reports will populate on the Route/place listing and in the main Trip Reports area.
+Trip reports can be linked to an activity (like a hike or a climb), or can be written by any logged-in member or guest.
+Both types of trip reports will populate on the Route/Place listing and in the main Trip Reports webpage.

 If you're a member and would like to post your own trip report, visit our Routes & Places and find a route you would like to comment on.
 Scroll to the bottom and click on the "Trip Reports" tab to leave your trip report.
 All trip reports are created as comments on Routes & Places.

-If you are a leader or participant on an activity and want to do a trip report connected to your activity simply find the activity under your My Activities area.
-Click on it and then click the blue Trip Reports tab.
+If you are a leader or participant on an activity and want to do a trip report connected to your activity, simply find the activity under your My Activities area.
+Click on the activity, and then click the blue Trip Reports tab.

 trip_report_002.png